-Texas leads the nation in both crude oil reserves and production.i This production stimulates economic activity and provides jobs across the state and throughout the country.
-From 2007 to 2015, natural gas and oil companies paid $98.9 billion in state and local taxes and state royalties.
+Texas leads the nation in both crude oil reserves and productioni.
+The oil and gas industry paid $13.9 billion in state and local taxes and royalties in fiscal year 2020ii.
 This revenue fueled the state economy, funding schools, roads, and other essential services such as hospitals.

 In Texas, we operate in the Eagle Ford, Permian, and Anadarko regions.
 Thanks in part to Texas’ ongoing production, the U.S. is now the world’s largest producer of oil and natural gas.
 This steady supply helps keep gasoline, diesel, natural gas and electricity prices low, stimulates economic activity and contributes to the U.S. manufacturing renaissance.

 The Texas natural gas and oil industry supported over 2.5 million Texas jobs, provided more than $250 billion in wages and contributed more than $410 billion to the state’s economy in 2019, according to a study conducted by PricewaterhouseCoopers that compiles the latest available government dataiii.
 So it’s safe to say that the natural gas and oil industry has a significant impact in Texas.

 Everywhere we operate, helping improve the quality of life in the communities where we live and work is a fundamental value.
 We do that by funding worthy causes, by lending a helping hand where it’s needed most, and by working diligently to build inclusive, authentic and respectful relationships with our stakeholders.